 No. 65 Brian Tate v.
 State of Maryland

 Issue – Criminal Law – Was Petitioner’s guilty plea record sufficient to conclude he understood the nature and elements of first-degree murder, despite the fact that he was a minor with diminished mental capacity and no one addressed the nature and elements of the crime on the record?

 No. 70 In Re: Adoption/Guardianship of H.W.

 Issues – Family Law – 1) Did CSA improperly proscribe juvenile courts from considering factors critical to the determination of a child’s best interests when it held that, in determining whether to terminate parental rights, juvenile courts may not consider either the emotional effects of a change in custody upon the child or the stability and certainty of the child’s future?
 2) In determining that it is in the child’s best interests to terminate the parental rights of an incarcerated parent whom the child has never met, did the juvenile court permissibly consider the following factors (1) the potential emotional effect on the child of a change of custody; (2) the instability and uncertainty of the child’s future in the custody of the parent; and (3) the stability and certainty of the child’s future in the custody of the prospective adoptive parents?

 Attorney for Petitioner: Ann M. Sheridan

-Attorney for Respondent: Kiran Iyer
+Attorneys for Respondent: Kiran Iyer and Kristin Fon Lim

 No. 66 SVF Riva Annapolis, LLC, et al. v.
 Moreen Elizabeth Gilroy, et al.